-Whether you find pool financing on your own or work with a pool builder who assists, here are seven ways that you may be able to borrow money—secured and unsecured—for a new pool.
+Whether you find pool financing on your own or work with a pool builder that assists, here are seven ways that you may be able to borrow money—secured and unsecured—for a new pool.

-1. Finance a swimming pool through a bank.
+1. Finance a swimming pool loan through a bank.

 Before a bank approves you, you will need to complete its standard loan application.
 Credit experts will look into your income sources, credit history, and total assets.

-Many loans from banks are unsecured; if so, the credit review process may take extra time as bank staff combs through your credit report to evaluate your credit worthiness.
+Many loans from banks are unsecured.
+When they are, the credit review process may take extra time as bank staff combs through your credit report and other financials to evaluate your creditworthiness.

-Many banks offer repayment terms between 12 and 144 months.
-However, with some loans, the interest may climb upward over time; the longer the length of the loan, the more likely higher rates kick in.
+Common repayment terms run 12 to 144 months.
+However, with some loans, the interest may climb upward over time; the longer the length of the loan, the more likely higher interest rates kick in.

 2. Use a credit union to borrow funds for a pool.

-If you already belong to a credit union, it may be a great avenue for seeking a loan for your backyard addition.
+If you already belong to a credit union, it may be a great avenue for seeking a pool loan.

-Even if your credit is not the best, a credit union may be more open to working with you for a loan and working out special terms.
+A credit union may be more open to working with you for this kind of loan and working out special terms.

 However, others have broader membership conditions.
-Joining some may be as simple as where you live.
+Joining some credit unions may be as simple as where you live.
 All that’s required is that you reside in the county where the institution is located.

-3. Pay for all or part of the construction with a credit card.
+3. Pay for all or part of the pool with a credit card.

 If you have credit cards with high limits, you may be able to use one or more to charge all or part of your pool purchase.

-One benefit of buying a pool with a credit card is that the loan is unsecured; that means you won’t have to put up your home as loan collateral.
-However, the rates tend to be much higher.
+Buying a pool with a credit card is a form of an unsecured loan.
+While you won’t have to put up your home as collateral, the rates tend to be much higher.

-A home-equity loan involves the portion of the home’s value that you own.
-All of the money you have paid off toward your home is your equity stake, and this share can be a useful tool when it comes to remodeling your home.
+A home equity loan involves the portion of the home’s value that you own.
+All of the money you have paid off toward your home is your equity stake, and this share can be useful when it comes to securing pool financing.

-Another advantage: The lender’s approval process is usually quick.
-When using home equity to finance a home-improvement project, you may also be eligible for tax benefits.
+Another advantage: The lender’s approval process is relatively quick.
+When using home equity to finance a home improvement project, you may also be eligible for tax benefits.